 We've recently been working on some great design projects which have taken us deep into the world of paper.
 Touch signals many things from emotional memories to the feeling of quality, and this creates another point the audience can connect with.

 Early this month we were pleased to welcome Lucie to our team.
 Lucie came from France as part of the Erasmus programme through the ESAAT Roubaix university, where she is studying graphic design and will be with us for the next three months gaining valuable work experience.

 When in Greece, no matter the location, there is always physical evidence and references of historical and mythological creations going back thousands of years.

-This weekend saw the completion of ‘cities of hope'; a street art convention which lasted for nine days and brought more colour and awareness into Manchester.
+This weekend we saw the completion of ‘Cities of Hope'; a street art convention which lasted for nine days and brought more colour and awareness into Manchester.
 The project was developed by 'Vestige' a not-for-profit social justice organisation, involving nine international street artists and locally based charities to express and bring attention to nine global issues.

 On a recent trip to London, we've been able to fit in possibly our final visit to the current Shad Thames Design Museum before it relocates to the former Commonwealth Institute in Kensington this November.

-A couple of months ago, we found ourselves once again in the Greek capital and for the first time at the 100% hotelshow.
-We have a lot of experience working with hotels, and we're always interested in anything new, so we didn't lose the opportunity for a visit.
+A couple of months ago, we visited once again the Greek capital and for the first time the 100% Hotelshow expo.
+We have much experience working with hotels, and we're always interested in anything new, so we didn't lose the opportunity for a visit.